 Stream Restoration Details

 The Strawberry Run stream corridor is highly disturbed with severe erosion in various locations along the stream, including exhibiting evidence of downcutting with abandoned meanders which are approximately 3-feet higher than the current stream bed.
 In addition, significant amounts of broken concrete were observed in the channel, where it approaches and runs approximately parallel to Taft Avenue.
 Restoration is necessary to reestablish a stable pattern and profile in the stream.
 A downstream portion of Strawberry Run was successfully restored 10-years ago.
 Restoring this portion of the stream will create a cohesive restored ecosystem corridor.
 This restoration will help to prevent pollution (sediment and phosphorous) associated with erosion from being delivered downstream.
 Currently, the design process is ongoing with additional community outreach events occurring in fall 2020.
-Construction is anticipated to begin in mid- to late-2021 and is expected to include trail safety improvements.
+Construction is anticipated to begin in mid- to late-2021.

-There will be several public community meetings to provide general information about the project.
+There continues to be public community meetings to provide general information about the project.
+Meeting information is included below.

 Parks and Recreation Commission Meetings (Stream Restorations and Assessment Results) (Click here for presentation)